WXAL

-WXAL (1400 AM) is an American radio station licensed to serve Demopolis, Alabama.
+WXAL (1400 AM) was an American radio station licensed to serve Demopolis, Alabama.
 Since August 2011, the station has been owned by Westburg Broadcasting Alabama, LLC.
-It airs an urban contemporary and urban oldies music format, simulcasting sister station WZNJ.
+It aired an urban contemporary and urban oldies music format, simulcasting sister station WZNJ.
 Much of the station's programming was previously derived from ESPN Radio.

 The station was assigned the "WXAL" call sign by the Federal Communications Commission.

-WXAL has served Demopolis for more than 60 years.
+WXAL had served Demopolis for more than 60 years.

 During most of the 1980s, WXAL played music and had a Top 40 format.
 It was owned by World War II veteran Mac Jordan.
 Its sister station, in the same building on Highway 80 East, was automated and played country music.
 The FM station's call letters were WNAN, for Jordan's wife Nan.

 WXAL had live wire service from the Associated Press from 1981 to 1983.

 DJs who were live on WXAL were responsible for maintaining/keeping an eye on the automation system at WNAN.
 The old WXAL building stood until the week of May 3, 2010, and was affectionately known by DJs as the "radio igloo" for its white color and shape.

 History

 WXAL began broadcasting in January 1948.
 It was owned by T.H.
 Gailliard, W.M.
 Jordan and W.P.
 Thielens.

+The Federal Communications Commission cancelled the station’s license on January 8, 2024.